fenneclab/hugo-bin/README.md

 ## Installation options

 > [!NOTE]
-> You have to run `npm install hugo-bin` to reinstall `hugo-bin` itself if you change any of these options.
+> You have to run `npm install hugo-bin` to reinstall Hugo itself if you change any of these options.

-hugo-bin supports options to change the variation of Hugo binaries, to overwrite the download repository and the Hugo version.
+`hugo-bin` supports options to change the variation of Hugo binaries, to overwrite the download repository and the Hugo version.

 Each option can be configured in one of the following ways: